+Hazard Mitigation Planning

-What is Hazard Mitigation Planning?
-In partnership with eight counties in the Northeastern Lower Peninsula of Michigan, Northeast Michigan Council of Governments (NEMCOG) worked with each county in its region to prepare hazard mitigation plans.
+In partnership with seven counties in Northeastern Lower Peninsula of Michigan, Northeast Michigan Council of Governments (NEMCOG) worked with each county in its region to prepare hazard mitigation plans.
 The Disaster Mitigation Act (DMA) of 2000 included new requirements for hazard mitigation planning.
 In order to become eligible for hazard mitigation grant program funds in the future, counties must prepare and adopt hazard mitigation plans.
-Local hazard mitigation plans that meet the requirements of the act must be in place by November 2004.
+The County prepared its first Hazard Mitigation Plan in 2005.
+This planning document represents an update of the 2005 plan.

-The intent of a hazard mitigation plan is to inventory possible hazards, assess what hazards the community is vulnerable to, and to provide possible mitigation activities for those hazards.
-The focus of the hazard mitigation plan is the development of projects and policies that can be implemented to reduce or prevent losses from future disasters.
-The Alcona County Hazard Mitigation Plan includes text, tables, charts and maps necessary to describe and discuss the following: 1) a hazard analysis based on a current community profile, hazard identification, risk assessment, and vulnerability assessment; 2) a listing of the communities goals and objectives; 3) a discussion of the alternatives for solving problems; 4) evaluation and prioritization of alternatives; 5) selection of feasible mitigation strategies; and 6) recommended mitigation strategies.
-The plan contains a hazard mitigation element that can be easily integrated into the county or township comprehensive plans.
+The intent of a hazard mitigation plan is to inventory possible hazards, assess the vulnerability of community to the hazards it faces, and to provide possible mitigation activities for those hazards.
+The focus of the hazard mitigation plan is to develop projects and policies that can be implemented to reduce or prevent losses from future disasters.
+The Alcona County Hazard Mitigation Plan includes text, tables charts and maps necessary to describe and discuss the following: 1) a hazard analysis based on a current community profile, hazard identification, risk assessment, and vulnerability assessment; 2) a listing of the communities goals and objectives; 3) a discussion of the alternatives for solving problems; 4) evaluation and prioritization of alternatives; 5) selection of feasible mitigation strategies; and 6) recommended mitigation strategies.
+The plan contains a hazard mitigation element that can be easily integrated into county or township comprehensive plans.

-The process of Hazard Mitigation Planning consists of the following steps:
+The process of Hazard Mitigation Planning update consists of the following steps: